workshops-de/remote-schule-flappy/README.md

-# Flappy Bird example code to teach people basic of coding
+# Clumsy Bird example code to teach people basic of coding

-Step by Step solution.
+In this basic example we going to show people the basics of coding with a game called Clumsy Bird.

+It's based and forked from [this version](http://ellisonleao.github.io/clumsy-bird/).
+Thanks [Ellison Leão](https://github.com/ellisonleao) for providing this.

+We're not going to create the game the same way or so detailed like in the orginal version.
+It's more like a basic direction.

-## How to
+## How to do it!? :)

 First of all you should create a new folder on your computer to put some files that are related to this project.
 You need a Browser, a IDE and a webserver to run this example.